The Commonplace

 0.14

 Impacts of digital transformation on productivity vary substantially by moderators such as digital competencies, organizational culture, leadership, and technology readiness.
-Firm Productivity mixed medium heterogeneity in productivity effects (moderated by competencies, culture, leadership, tech readiness)
+Firm Productivity mixed heterogeneity in productivity effects (moderated by competencies, culture, leadership, tech readiness)

 n=145